-As a business owner, reducing costs while maximizing revenue in your business is always front of mind.
-Your ability to do this, and the strategies available to you will vary by industry.
+As a business owner, reducing costs while maximizing revenue in your business is always in front of the mind.
+Your ability to do this and the strategies available to you will vary by industry.
 There are, however, several effective strategies that business owners can investigate to achieve cost reduction.

 From capitalized cost reduction to staffing adjustments, and tweaks to your supply chain, we’ve put together a round-up of the top 10 cost reduction strategies for your business.